Promoting British Values at Brooklands Primary School

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the regular school day, as well as when dealing with behaviour and through school assemblies.
 Children are taught the value and reasons behind laws or rules, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Children follow a Behaviour Policy and can clearly demonstrate an understanding of the rewards and sanctions that are used.
 Visits from authorities such as the Police and Fire Services help reinforce this message.

 Within Brooklands, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for children to make choices safely, through provision of a safe environment.
-Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety and PSHE lessons, as well as through our Forest School and Beach School sessions.
+Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety, philosophy and PSHE lessons, as well as through our Forest School and Beach School sessions.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, children are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around values such as respect and inclusion.
 Children have been part of discussions and assemblies related to what this means and how it is shown.
 This is reiterated through our classroom and school rules, as well as our behaviour policy.
 Our children are taught to work collaboratively and value each other’s opinion.
 Adults throughout the school model and promote respect for others.